Explore Quebec House

 Enjoy our 18th-century garden, hidden away in the heart of Westerham.
 The garden is stocked with flowers and plants from the time and we've used Mrs Wolfe’s recipe book to fill our kitchen garden and herb border with the ingredients that Mrs Wolfe would have used to keep her family well-fed and healthy.

-Enjoy homemade cakes along with a selection of hot and cold drinks in our tea-room.
-Afterwards find an interesting read in our new second-hand bookshop.
+Find your new favourite book in our new and improved second-hand bookshop.
 With books donated by our volunteers and visitors, all the money raised from the bookshop goes back into maintaining Quebec House.

 Learn about the battle which made General James Wolfe a household name, in our exhibition room.
 The exhibition brings alive the story of the Quebec campaign and is an unmissable part of your visit to Quebec House.